-Between studies that say technology is harmful and horror stories of kids so addicted to tech that they never come out of their rooms, it can be a tough sell for marketers.
+Between studies that say technology is harmful and horror stories of kids so addicted to tech that they never come out of their rooms, marketing technology can be a hard sell.
 That’s why, if you’re marketing tech for kids this holiday season, don’t forget to engage their parents, too.

 So what’s a tech marketer to do this holiday season?

 My suggestion — as both a parent of teens and as a content marketer — is to focus on the pragmatic.
 Dig deep into what parents are really worried about and build your marketing around how to make parents more comfortable with how their kids use technology.

 It turns out that many of the the things parents worry about aren’t new.
 Technology just makes it easier.